 Is pre-cooking the peppers important?

-Yes, very.
+Yes, it's very important to pre-cook the peppers.
 I tested baking the raw peppers directly and found that, even with longer baking times, the pepper skins remained too tough.
 Pre-cooking the poblano peppers starts to soften their skins and leaves them soft and delicious after baking.

-Top the peppers with diced tomato, lettuce, sour cream and crumbled Doritos.
+Top the baked stuffed peppers with traditional taco toppings, like diced tomato, lettuce, sour cream and crumbled flavored tortilla chips, like Doritos.
+Serve the peppers by themselves or with rice and black beans.

 How to store leftovers: